Twilight Zone (pinball): Design

 In addition to adapting the theme music from the original TV show, the game's main background music is an interpretation of the 1982 song "Twilight Zone", by Golden Earring.
 Tim Kitzrow provided the voice of Rod Serling.

-This game was originally supposed to be the first game to use Williams / Midway's DCS Sound System, but because the DCS board was still in development when the game was released, it instead used the Yamaha YM2151 / Harris CVSD sound board.
+This game was originally supposed to be the first game to use Williams / Midway's DCS Sound System, but because the DCS board was still in development when the game was released, it instead used the Yamaha YM2151 / Harris CVSD soundboard.

 Gameplay

 In the center of the Twilight Zone playfield artwork is a door similar to the one shown in one of the TV show's opening sequences.
-The door consists of 14 border panels indicating various awards that are available for the player to collect.
-Some of the panels start single-ball or multi-ball timed modes that can be "stacked" (started while other modes are in progress), while other panels simply light shots or award points.
+The outside edge consists of 14 panels indicating various awards that are available for the player to collect.
+Some of the panels start timed modes that can be "stacked" (made to run concurrently), while other panels simply light shots or award points.
 The ultimate goal of the game is to light all 14 panels and start "Lost in the Zone", the game's "wizard mode", represented by the doorknob.
+The lights on the central portion of the door indicate the player's progress toward earning locks to start multi-ball play.

-The game provides several ways to light door panels: Shoot the Slot Machine when lit, shoot the Player Piano when lit, or defeat the Power in the mini-play field.
-Shooting the Slot Machine awards a random unlit door panel, while the other two methods award the door panel that is currently flashing (rotated by the pop bumpers).
+The game provides several ways to light door panels: Shoot the Slot Machine when lit, shoot the Player Piano when lit, or defeat the Power in the mini-playfield.
+Shooting the Slot Machine awards a random unlit panel, while the other two methods award the panel that is currently flashing (rotated by the pop bumpers).
 The Slot Machine follows two rules in choosing the door panel to be awarded: